I thought you did that task a week ago?

 But when we spoke last week we agreed that…

-Why didn’t you just tell me you weren’t going to be able to get it done today?
+Why didn’t you just tell me you couldn’t complete the work today?

-These statements are those of a leader who is rapidly losing trust and faith in their team.
+These words are those of a leader who is rapidly losing trust and faith in their team.

-Most leaders would like their teams to be somewhat self-managing, in that they don’t have to give them direction for every single task.
-Team members take on various responsibilities and remain accountable for them without having a manager needing to breathe down their neck all day.
+Most leaders would like their teams to be self-managing, in that they don’t have to be given direction for every single task.
+In these teams, team members remain accountable for their work without having a manager watching over them all day.

-This is especially true when the leader has a heavy workload – how can they micromanage and do their own work at the same time?
+This is even more important when the leader has a heavy workload.
+How can they micromanage and do their own work at the same time?

-This can reduce the motivation and engagement of previously engaged and trustworthy employees, meaning everybody sinks to a lower level of performance and the team simply doesn’t produce outcomes like it used to.
+This can reduce the motivation and engagement of your best team members, meaning everybody sinks to a lower level of performance and the team simply doesn’t perform like it used to.